Spatial Data Science (GEO511)

 Spatial Data Processing in R

-Packages: sf, sp, maptools, rgeos, raster, terra, ggmap
+Packages: sf, maptools, rgeos, raster, terra, ggmap

 R can perform many GIS functions and workflows (often better than a GIS!).